diyasrivas/JUMP-MicroSplit/README.md

 > A GPU is necessary for training the models from scratch.
 For users interested in testing the examples from the paper, our notebooks allow loading pre-trained models and running the inference even without GPU access.

+Depending in your system, the installatioin will take between 5 and 10 minutes, on systems that also require a fresh CONDA/MAMBA installation maybe even a few minutes longer.

 ### Set up a Python environment